-A magnificent Steinway grand dominates Geoffrey Saba's living room 0 south London, just as you would expect of a concert pianist 1 needs to practice for several hours a day.
+A magnificent Steinway grand dominates Geoffrey Saba's living room0 south London, just as you would expect of a in in living room0 south London, just as you would expect of a 0. in concert pianist1 needs to practice for several hours a day.
 Less predictably, there is a barre along one wall.
-There, each day he stands behind his wife, Delphine, as she edges along 2.
+There, each day 1. he stands behind his wife, Delphine, as she edges along 2 .
 "She can walk a little, so long as I support her," he says.
-"It is good to keep her muscles toned."

-Six years ago, 3 Delphine was suddenly taken ill, Saba was at the peak of his career.
-An Australian of Lebanese extraction, he moved to England in the late Sixties after finishing at the Melbourne Conservatoire.
-While Delphine worked as an architect and cared for their two sons, he capitalised on his success 4 a bronze medal winner in the first Rubinstein Piano Master's competition in 1974, touring the world giving recitals of Beethoven and Mussorgsky, Schubert and Chopin.
-As a sociable, cultured couple they were much 5 demand.

-Everything changed one afternoon.
-"I hadn't spoken to my wife for a couple of hours and went upstairs to see 6 she was doing," he remembers.
+"It is 2. good to keep her muscles toned."
+Six years ago,3 Delphine was suddenly taken ill, Saba 3 was at the peak of his career.
+An Australian of Lebanese extraction he moved to England in the late Sixties after finishing. at the Melbourne Conservatoire.
+While Delphine worked as an architect and cared for their two sons, he capitalised on his success4 a bronze medal winner in the first Rubinstein Piano Master's competition in 1974, touring the world giving 6. recitals of Beethoven and Mussorgsky, Schubert and Chopin.
+As a sociable, cultured couple they were much5 demand.
+7 Everything changed one afternoon.
+"I hadn't spoken to my wife for a couple of hours and went upstairs to see6 she 8 was doing," he remembers.
 "I found her spread-eagled on the bathroom floor.
-I had no idea how long she had been there and what had happened to her."

-In the ambulance to hospital he learned that she'd had a stroke, 7 shocked him deeply.
-Apparently, the blood supply to a part of her brain had been cut 8, causing irreversible brain damage.
-"She was a fit woman in 9 fifties, enjoying her life as much as possible.
-There had been 10 indication that this was about to happen.
-As I learned in hospital - where 11 was a young woman in the same ward - strokes can happen to anyone, at any age."

-Soloists are by nature self-absorbed, often selfish, 12 not Saba.
-Two years later, when Delphine finally emerged 13 hospital paralysed down her left side, with depleted speech and cognitive powers, he accepted that he now had two jobs: pianist and carer.
+I had no idea how long she had been there and 9. what had happened to her."
+In the ambulance to hospital he learned that she'd had a 10. stroke,7 shocked him deeply.
+Apparently, the blood supply to a part of her brain had been cut8, causing irreversible 11. brain damage.
+"She was a fit woman in9 fifties, enjoying her life as much as possible.
+There had been10 indication that12. life as much as possible.
+There had been10 indication that this was about to happen.
+As I learned in hospital - where 11 was a young woman in the same ward - strokes can 13. happen to anyone, at any age."
+Soloists are by nature self-absorbed, often selfish,12 not 14 Saba.
+Two years later, when Delphine finally emerged13 hospital paralysed down her left side, with depleted speech and 15. cognitive powers, he accepted that he now had two jobs: pianist and carer.
 For a time, he paid professionals to help with his wife but it proved unworkable.
 "The agency refused to supply any more carers because she punched and scratched them.
 In a way it was a godsend as I had shadowed the carers all day."
 14 2004 he has cared for his wife 24-hours a day on his own, with his sons providing respite when he has to travel for concerts.
 Physically and emotionally, he admits, it is not easy to combine the two roles but he has made it work.

-"A performer's life is 15 difficult that you have to be both creative and practical," he explains.
+"A performer's life is15 difficult that you have to be both creative and practical," he explains.
 "I was always well-organised.
 Now that I am a full-time carer as well, my level of organisation has to be military."